Tariqyahya123/EksWithTerraform/README.md

 ```

-# Step 2: Enter your region and availbility zones in the EksWithTerraform/terraform.tfvars file.
+# (OPTIONAL) Step 2: Change default region and Availability Zones.

 EksWithTerraform/terraform.tfvars contains the variables used for the deployment.

 Im using region eu-west-3 by default but you can change it to whichever region you like or use my default values.

+If you happen to change the region make sure you change the Availbility zones as well.

 ## Step 3: Set the keypair to be used by bastion host.